tobsthetobs/TruthTableCalculator/README.md

 - [x] Add basic table to expression via GUI functionality
 - [X] Add support for entry of Dont Care conditions.
 - [X] Add parser for estimating number of gates needed to implement given function from table.
-- [ ] Allow for user to rename variables.

 ## License